“Faith is the daring of the soul to go farther than it can see.” – William Newton Clark

 Ash Wednesday is over and Lent has just begun.
 For some this time of the year is business as usual.
 For some, it is an intense time of prayer and sacrifice.
 For me, it is a bit of both.

 Do you remember Sunday nights as a kid when you realized that Monday was coming and that nothing you did or said could change that reality?
 The weekend was over.
 School was coming.
 For some of us, it was like a mini-death.
 As I remember, I was rather specific about my regrets.
-I think about that as I ponder my eventual death.
+I think about that as I ponder the end of my earthly journey.
 I doubt I’ll be moaning that I wish I had eaten more, played more games, been a bit more selfish, or slept in more often.